Missed a Sunday? Check out our sermons at www.soundcloud.com/ncclaguna

 In celebration of Mother Earth, we danced, we drummed, we smudged, we prayed, we sang.
 Blessed be!

-On Easter Sunday, Neighborhood Church hosts a 6:30 a.m. community sunrise service at Alta Laguna Park suffused with Native American spirituality, including flute and drumming to the four directions, whose intersection forms a cross.
+Each spring on Easter Sunday, Neighborhood Church hosts a 6:30 a.m. community sunrise service at Alta Laguna Park suffused with Native American spirituality, including flute and drumming to the four directions, whose intersection forms a cross.
 As the sun rises over the surrounding hills spilling light onto the Pacific Ocean, Neighborhood Church invites hikers, families, and seekers of God to celebrate the gift of new life and a new day.

 Reflect and rejoice as dancers and handbells call us to new life as we celebrate the joy of resurrection hope.
 Handbell music directed by Jennifer Baker, choral music led by Pam Wicks, and familiar Easter songs for all will enliven the festivities.
 Following worship, refreshments will be served across the courtyard in Bridge Hall and children are invited to join in the annual Easter Egg hunt on the Montessori playground.